rickalouani/Rancher-howto/Article.md

 Before I start the demo, I make a few point incase you're in the process of selecting a cloud provider to host your Kubernetes cluster(s).
-Kubernetes works with all current cloud providers thanks to the CLOUD PROVIDER INTERFACE, a collection of well defined data types and interfaces as shown in following code snapshot.
+Kubernetes works with all current cloud providers thanks to the CLOUD PROVIDER INTERFACE, a collection of well defined data types and interfaces as shown in following code snippet.
 All cloud provider have to do to host Kubernetes clusters is to implement the interfaces and datatypes.

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/100001.png)